timmyichen/cspp/drafts/_sources/unit1/u0105-convert.rst

 Lesson 01-05: Conversion Functions
 ==================================

-**Learning Target: I can convert datatypes from one value to another.**
+**Learning Target: I can convert datatypes from one type to another.**

 At times, you will be given datatype in one form, but you'll want to use it in another.
 For example, later on you'll be learning how to use the ``input()`` function to get the user to type something in, and that always gives you data as a string.
 But what if you wanted the user to type in a number?
 How would you change that string to a number?